ebuchman/blog/content/posts/velocity.md

 know that in times of crisis, velocity collapses (the demand for money sky-rockets).
 And with the surge in money supply over recent decades, measures of velocity appear to be falling everywhere.
-We don't know if there's such a thing as "the right" velocity, but low velocity seems like a kind of sickness in the payments network.
+We don't know if there's such a thing as "the right" velocity, but low velocity seems like a kind of sickness in the payments graph.

-## Knuts and Bolts of Payments
+## The Knuts and Bolts of Payments

 Velocity as commonly defined is simply the ratio between aggregate spending and the money supply.
 But over a hundred years ago,